Best Practices for Tracking Expenses in Cost-Plus Construction Contracts

 Common Questions About Expense Tracking

-Q: How can I handle unforeseen expenses in a cost-plus contract?
+Q: How can I manage unexpected expenses in a cost-plus contract?

 A: Unforeseen expenses are inevitable in any construction project.
 To manage these, ensure that your construction accounting system is flexible enough to accommodate changes.
 Keep a contingency fund within the budget, and always update your records to reflect these unexpected costs.